 A lot of research goes into finding the correct supply of oak for our core stock.
 The importance of tree selection marks the beginning of our long and personalised process with the floor order for each client.
 Selectively sourced, our flooring is made from mountain European oak, which is a slower grown species because of the rocky soils with less water content.
 Also, the character within the oak is better distributed throughout the tree because of the steady and regular growing pace of the tree, this makes it a perfect and reliable choice for our floor finishes.
-Similar to genuine reclaimed oaks from at least the last century in Europe, slower grown oak have a tighter grain and produce a more stable wood structure.
+Similar to genuine reclaimed oaks from at least the last century in Europe, slower grown oak has a tighter grain and produces a more stable wood structure.

 Mountain oak is also sourced for the production of wine and whiskey barrels because of the higher tannin content.
 Only with a significant amount of tannin in the wood can we create our hand-made and custom finishes.